DefectDojo/django-DefectDojo/README.md

 docker compose logs initializer | grep "Admin password:"
 ```
 ## For Docker Compose V1
-You can run Compose V1 by adding the hyphen (-) between docker compose and edit below the files.
+You can run Compose V1 by editing the below files to add the hyphen (-) between `docker compose`.
 ```sh
      dc-build.sh
      dc-down.sh